FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 </figure>

 What we want to do is basically replacing the LSTM part of Spotlight's sequential recommender with an mLSTM.
 But before we do that the obvious question is why?
-Let's recap the formulae of an [LSTM implementation] from PyTorch:
+Let's recap the formulae of the [LSTM implementation] of PyTorch:

 \begin{split}\begin{array}{ll}
 i_t = \mathrm{sigmoid}(W_{ii} x_t + b_{ii} + W_{hi} h_{(t-1)} + b_{hi}) \\